thijmennijdam/HIVE/README.md

 horopca_embeddings.pkl
 ```

 You can now load your dataset and projections in the dashboard.
-Forking and adapting the code for custom data types is straightforward (and coding agents can help automate this).
+Forking and adapting the code for custom datasets should be straightforward.

 ---